 How To Make Smoked Corned Beef

-Learn how to prepare and smoke this delicate piece of meat, and about the best sides to pair with it.
+Learn how to prepare and smoke this delicate piece of meat on the pellet grill, and get some top tips and the best recipe.

 Corned beef is beef brisket cured in flavored salt water (aka brine), then cooked.